Wwise 2024.1 is live and now available to install from the Audiokinetic Launcher. Here is a summary of the new features:

 - Category Expand/Collapse: Click the arrows to expand or collapse categories or groups within the list of properties.

-- Reset or Expand/Collapse All: Use these options to quickly expand or collapse all categories and groups or return to the default state.
+- More Options: Use these options to quickly expand or collapse all categories and groups or to return to the default state.

 Light and Dark Theme Updates